0xpranjal/Early-Diagnosis-of-Retinal-Blood-Vessel-Damage-via-Deep-Learning/README.md

 # Swarm-Research

 ## Training plan for image models(Without Swarm Optimisation)
-* Pretrain models on 2015 dataset and then train on 2019 dataset
-* The number of epochs used is yet to be decided
-* K-Fold validation on 2019 dataset.
-    * Basically, the model would train as it is on 2015 dataset
+* The models would be trained on the 2015 Kaggle Competition dataset-> [Link](https://www.kaggle.com/c/diabetic-retinopathy-detection)
-    * On the 2019 dataset, folds would be used to check for accuracy
+* The images in the dataset have an irregular size so we use the dataset -> [Link](https://www.kaggle.com/benjaminwarner/resized-2015-2019-blindness-detection-images)
-* Total number of images is 35000 + 4000 -> 39000 images.(Cause we got V100, can change this as well)
+* Total number of images is 35000 and we apply 5 fold stratified K Fold Validation.

 * Models to be covered
    * Efficientnet B5